|Guide||♦||28 Triplogs||2 Topics|

 With my daughter Hannah home from university for March Break, we headed out on a recent Saturday morning.
 When you exit the I-10 and travel along Hwy 87, the Picacho Mountains dominate the eastern horizon.
 Our maps showed East Cornman Road as a direct route east from Hwy 87 to 1st Petroglyph Site along North Start Road.
 This proved to be a mistake as access is blocked by private lands and threatening signs indicating "Trespassers will be shot!".
-By-passing the private lands via some off-road trails also proved to be a dead end due to locked gates near the Central Arizona Project canal.
+By-passing the private lands via some off-road trails also proved to be a dead-end due to locked gates near the Central Arizona Project canal.
 We were back on-track when we traveled Houser Road to Brady Pump Road.

 At the boundary for Arizona State Trust land near the large white silo tower beside the Central Arizona Project canal, we started to display our permit tag on our vehicle rearview mirror.
 The dirt road had many washouts and deep ruts from the recent rains.
-Bumpy would be too kind of word to describe the ride.
-Much to our surprise as we "mucked" our way through a few slick sessions, we encountered a road grader busy at work making repairs filling the ruts with gravel.
+Bumpy would be too kind of a word to describe the ride.
+Much to our surprise, as we "mucked" our way through a few slick sessions, we encountered a road grader busy at work making repairs filling the ruts with gravel.
 With a suddenly smooth road, we quickly arrived at the parking lot for the 1st petroglyph site.

 When I parked my truck and exited the vehicle, the first rock encountered seemed covered from end-to-end with petroglyphs.
 In fact, it appeared that the glyphs were overwritten multiple times including some recent graffiti.
 The mid-day sun was soon obscured by some quick moving clouds.
 The softer light revealed petroglyphs on just about every visible rock!
 We wandered around the perimeter of this boulder strewn hill from the west side to the south side.
 A cluster of rock art suggesting fertility or pregnancy (stick figures with hollow circles in main body) was found.
 We continued to find petroglyphs along the south side, albeit more scattered in their concentration.
 We even found what appeared to be a turtle petroglyph.
 As Hannah continued to the south, she was startled by a javelina resting in some shaded cover.
 Not wanting to encounter more boars, we decided to retrace our steps and continue back along the west side of the 1st petroglyph site.